So you have been looking for a good sounding portable Bluetooth speaker, and you have come down to two exceptional speakers the Harman Kardon vs JBL.

 For a complete review see my Harman Kardon Go+ Play Bluetooth Speaker Review

-JBL Boombox vs Go+Play in a large room:
+Harman Kardon vs JBL in a large room:

 I also tried both speakers out down at the gym for my Bootcamp exercise class I conduct in a large room.
 The JBL Boombox was the winner for this type of application.
 Play motivating music anywhere.
 The Boombox is ideal for fitness instructor that have classes indoors or outdoors.
 Guaranteed to get them moving!